 The search results are exported to a CSV file named PowerShellAuditlog that contains four columns: CreationDate, UserIds, RecordType, AuditData).

-You can only include a single value for this parameter.
+You can only include a single value for the RecordType parameter.
 To search for audit records for other record types, you have to run the two previous commands again to specify a different record type and append those results to the original CSV file.
-For example, you would run these two commands to add SharePoint file activities from the same date range to the PowerShellAuditlog.csv file.
+For example, you would run the following two commands to add SharePoint file activities from the same date range to the PowerShellAuditlog.csv file.

 $auditlog = Search-UnifiedAuditLog -StartDate 06/01/2019 -EndDate 06/30/2019 -RecordType SharePointFileOperation

 $auditlog | Select-Object -Property CreationDate,UserIds,RecordType,AuditData | Export-Csv -Append -Path c:\AuditLogs\PowerShellAuditlog.csv -NoTypeInformation

 Tips for exporting and viewing the audit log

 Here are some tips and examples of exporting and viewing the audit log before and after you use the JSON transform feature to split the AuditData column into multiple columns.

 Filter the RecordType column to display only the records from a specific service or functional area.
 For example, to show events related to SharePoint sharing, you would select 14 (the enum value for records triggered by SharePoint sharing activities).
 For a list of the services that correspond to the enum values displayed in the RecordType column, see Detailed properties in the audit log.

 Filter the Operations column to display the records for specific activities.
 For a list of most operations that correspond to a searchable activity in the audit log search tool in the Security & Compliance Center, see the "Audited activities" section in Search the audit log in the Security & Compliance Center.